ChengjunCao/Cocktail-DB-General-Assembly/README.md

 ##### Similar cocktails

-The similar cocktails component was created by randomly choosing an ingredient from the cocktail on show and using this ingredient to call make another API call.
+The similar cocktails component was created by randomly choosing an ingredient from the cocktail on show and using this ingredient to make another API call.

 ```
 getData(){